mtayyab-s/Web-Mashup-Display-Address-with-Weather-Details/README.md

 # Web-Mashup-Display-Address-with-Weather-Details

-Using geonames restful webserice and google maps rest api  to create a webmash that displays the weather conditions and locations when pointer is clicked on the desired location.
+Using geonames restful webserice and google maps rest api  to create a webmash that displays the weather conditions and locations when pointer is set on the desired location.